North Atlantic Right Whale

-- Protect habitats essential to the survival and recovery of the species.
+- Protect habitats essential to the survival and recovery of the species

-- Minimize effects of vessel disturbance.
+- Minimize the effects of vessel disturbance

-- Continue international ban on hunting and other directed take.
+- Continue the international ban on whaling

-- Monitor the population size and trends in abundance of the species.
+- Monitor the population size and trends in abundance of the species

-- Maximize efforts to free entangled or stranded right whales and acquire scientific information from dead specimens.
+- Maximize efforts to free entangled or stranded right whales and acquire scientific information from dead specimens

 Critical Habitat Designation